reaktoro/reaktoro-jupyter-book/installation/installation-in-google-colab.md

 print(state)
 ~~~

-Below is a screenshot showing the expected result of this guide when following the previous instructions:
+Here is a [shared link to a Google Colab notebook](https://colab.research.google.com/drive/13UsI3Tj0ZRX6ea8_xoezry6mO0Ghq-vV?usp=sharing) demonstrating this guide.
+We also show below a screenshot showing the expected result of this guide when following the previous instructions (with cleared output for the first cell because it's too long):

 ![](../images/reaktoro-in-google-colab.png)